AdobeDocs/target.de-DE/help/c-implementing-target/c-implementing-target-for-client-side-web/t-mbox-download/c-target-atjs-implementation/target-test-atjs.md

 ---

-# Deploy at.js to a non-production environment{#deploy-at-js-to-a-non-production-environment}
+# &quot;at.js&quot;in einer Nicht-Produktions-Umgebung bereitstellen{#deploy-at-js-to-a-non-production-environment}

 Informationen zur sicheren Bereitstellung von „at.js“ in einer Nicht-Produktionsumgebung.